 Injured Maritime Worker?
-Talk to a Mississippi Jones Act Attorney
+Talk to a Mississippi Maritime Lawyer Today

-Mississippi is named after the Mississippi River which flows from Minnesota to Louisiana where it eventually empties into the Gulf of Mexico.
-With the large number of ships, barges and other vessels traveling up and down the Mississippi River and other river systems, the maritime industry is a major force in the state’s economy.
-Maritime accidents are a common occurrence in Mississippi considering the heavy commercial activity that takes place on the Mississippi River and other bodies of water flowing through the state, such as the Tennessee-Tombigbee Waterway, Pascagoula River and Pearl River.
-When maritime accidents occur, especially barge accidents, the an experienced Mississippi Jones Act lawyer is well-positioned to provide professional legal assistance to injured workers in Biloxi, Gulf Port, Pascagoula and all other parts of the state.
+Mississippi is named after the Mississippi River, which flows from Minnesota to Louisiana and eventually empties into the Gulf of Mexico.
+With many ships, barges, and other vessels traveling up and down the Mississippi River and other river systems, the maritime industry is a significant force in the state’s economy.
+Unfortunately, maritime accidents are common in Mississippi, considering the heavy commercial activity on the Mississippi River and other bodies of water flowing through the state, such as the Tennessee-Tombigbee Waterway, Pascagoula River, and Pearl River.
+When maritime accidents occur, especially barge accidents, an experienced Mississippi Maritime lawyer is well-positioned to provide professional legal assistance to injured workers in Biloxi, Gulf Port, Pascagoula, and all other parts of the state.

-Our Jones Act law firm has more than 30 years of experience advocating for the rights of seaman, maritime workers and oil rig workers who have been injured across the entire nation.
-We are a top-notch legal team dedicated to helping victims and their families collect the compensation they need to recover from serious maritime and offshore accidents.
+Our Jones Act law firm has more than 40 years of experience advocating for the rights of seaman, maritime workers, and oil rig workers who have been injured across the nation.
+We are a top-notch legal team dedicated to helping victims and their families collect the compensation they need to recover from severe maritime and offshore accidents.

 Mississippi Maritime Workers Have Important Legal Rights and Remedies

 For instance, if you are classified as a seaman under the Jones Act, you will have the right to collect maintenance and cure benefits from your employer until you reach “maximum medical cure.”
 Unfortunately, employers in the maritime industry are known for trying to keep maintenance benefits as low as possible.
-Even though these payments are meant to cover your daily costs of living on land, maintenance payments generally only range between $15 and $40 per day which is certainly not enough to cover your offshore living costs.
-At the Willis Law Firm we know the Jones Act and we will do everything possible to help ensure you receive the maximum maintenance benefit available along with any other payments you may be entitled to under your contract.
+Therefore, even though these payments are meant to cover your daily living costs on land, maintenance payments generally only range between $15 and $40 per day, which is certainly not enough to cover your offshore living costs.
+At the Willis Law Firm, we know the Jones Act, and we will do everything possible to help ensure you receive the maximum maintenance benefit available and any other payments you may be entitled to through workers’ compensation.

-A Mississippi Jones Act Lawyer at Our Firm Understands What You’re Going Through
+A Mississippi Maritime Lawyer at Our Firm Understands What You’re Going Through

 Barges are common vessels used in Mississippi waterways.
-Sometimes barges experience malfunctions that can cause significant damages, injuries, and loss of life.
-Below, our Mississippi Jones Act lawyer discusses the four common issues that cause barges to malfunction and lead to resulting injuries.
+Unfortunately, sometimes barges experience malfunctions that can cause significant damages, injuries, and loss of life.
+Below, our Mississippi Maritime lawyer discusses the four common issues that cause barges to malfunction and lead to resulting injuries.